blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/nuget.md

 ## Overview

-The NuGet detectors can discover dependencies of NuGet projects.
+The NuGet detectors are used to discover dependencies of NuGet projects.

 There are three NuGet detectors: the NuGet Solution Native Inspector, NuGet Project Native Inspector, and the NuGet Project Inspector.
 The detectors run a platform dependent self-contained executable that is currently supported on Windows, Linux and Mac platforms.